 Free Shipping Offers

 If you’re shopping online, don’t automatically assume that free shipping means you’re saving.
-While shipping costs are what deter a lot of people from purchasing online, free shipping usually comes with a catch.
-For example in order to get said free shipping you need to spend over $150.
+While shipping costs are what deters a lot of people from purchasing online, free shipping usually comes with a catch.
+For example, in order to get said free shipping, you need to spend over $150.
 You’ll likely end up adding things to your cart you don’t need.

 Psychological pricing is a lot like misleading sales events, in that it tricks you into making purchases.
 Don’t discount the power of a price tag that reads $19.99 rather than $20!
 The difference of an extra cent allows us to categorize the item as under $20 in our mind, leaving out the specifics.
 It’s actually quite common practice for retailers to use odd numbers to confuse us.